Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 </center>

 In the above image, it is interesting to see how much of a 64-dimensional dataset can be captured in just 3 dimensions.

-**Understanding The Plot**

-The dimension reduction from 64 features to 24 features doesn't affect the results massively.
-It means we can maintain a good model without losing much information by reducing the variables which are redundant in this case.
-The changes in variance happen concerning the several components, the variance saturates after n_components turns 24.
-Thus we can assign the n_components as 24 i.e. we can explain the maximum variance of 0.92 with 24 principal components at the accuracy of 93%.

 ### Techniques to overcome the Curse of Dimensionality
 Feature selection and feature extraction are the common techniques to overcome dimension reduction.